Back To Search Results

 Anatomy, Bony Pelvis and Lower Limb: Thigh Muscles

-Editor: Matthew Varacallo Updated: 12/17/2022 9:46:35 AM
+Editor: Matthew A. Varacallo Updated: 12/17/2022 9:46:35 AM

 Introduction

 The thigh region is essential to the proper postural stability and locomotion of humans and is also a key conduit for neurovascular structures that pass from the abdomen to the lower limbs (see Image.
 Cross-Section of the Thigh).
 The thigh muscles are divided into groups based on location – the anterior, medial, and posterior compartments - each affording the lower limb different functional movements.
-Understanding the main function of each group of muscles and the unique properties of muscles within a group will help identify different disorders based on the physical examination and patient history.[1][2]
+Understanding the main function of each group of muscles and the unique properties of muscles within a group helps identify different disorders based on the physical examination and patient history.[1][2]

 Structure and Function